-Senior services are available at two area community centers and New Castle County.
-At this time, it is unknown how many Bellefonte seniors utilize these services or if they even know the services are available.
+Senior services are available at two area community centers and at other locations in New Castle County.
+It is unknown how many Bellefonte seniors utilize these services or if they even know the services are available.
+The Town currently does not have any established senior services.
+The Town explored the feasibility of lowering or exempting town taxes, but it was not feasible.

-- 1. Establish a partnership with the area community centers - 2.
-Educate senior residents on services available at the centers and throughout the County - 3.
-Establish a senior section on the Town website and newsletter to promote services and scheduled activities
+- 1. Establish a partnership with the area community centers. - 2.
+Educate senior residents on services available at the centers and through the County, such as Senior Roll-call, and Minor Home Repair. - 3.
+Establish a senior section on the Town website and newsletter to promote services and scheduled activities.